stemoutreach/CodeCreateLab/Level4.md

 - Use resistors to protect LEDs from too much current
 - Each GPIO pin has a number — use the [GPIO Pinout Guide](https://gpiozero.readthedocs.io/en/stable/recipes.html#pin-numbering)

-Example:
-Connect an LED's long leg (positive) to GPIO17 through a resistor, and the short leg (ground) to a GND pin on the Pi.

 ---

 ## 🧭 Explore GPIOZero Recipes